coffeemug/defstartup/_drafts/productivity.md

 only gets difficult if I fail to properly filter extrinsic demands (or to put it more bluntly, task management is only a problem when other people or systems waste my time).

+__Third__, I have a label in gmail called `later`, and at the end of each batch I move all left-over e-mail in my inbox into that label.
+There is a cognitive burden I don't entirely understand with having latent e-mail in my inbox that disappears entirely when I use a label instead.
+Probably because I have some unshakable internal expectation that I should process everything in my inbox, where as a label can grow infinitely without causing me any apprehension.

 # Meetings